asafam/complex-utterance-to-code-api/docs/reference/actions/message.md

 # Message

 Messages can be emails or direct message apps (like Whatsapp).
 By default, the API will assume emails are requested.
-In cast another app shuld be used, the API provides the `resource` parameter to serve that.
+In cast another app shuld be used, the API provides the `app` parameter to serve that.

 ## `Message.find_messages`